 This is the reason we created Access OLE Export.

 In just 4 simple steps, Access OLE Export will extract and export your embedded images and files to disk, stripping out the additional data added by Access.
-This means that the exported images and files can be opened ‘normally’, using the appropriate application.
+The exported images and files can then be opened ‘normally’, using the appropriate application.

 There may be situations where both products are unable to identify embedded images correctly.
 This may be because the registered OLE Server for that content type is not yet supported.
 In these cases, send us (at email@example.com) a sample of the embedded data, and we will add support for that OLE server type.